 Up until now, all Zika cases in Texas have been contracted while travelling.
 The virus, which started spreading rapidly through the Americas last year, has been linked to microcephaly, a rare birth defect.
 Florida is the only other US state to have reported locally caught cases of Zika.
 The Texas Department of State Health Services said the patient was a woman living in Cameron County, near the Mexican border.
 Diabetes is no longer a rich-world disease.
 EVERY six seconds a person somewhere in the world dies as a consequence of diabetes, according to estimates by the International Diabetes Federation (IDF).

 In 2015 5m lives were lost to the disease, more than were claimed by AIDS, tuberculosis and malaria combined.
 Moreover, the toll is rising faster than forecasters have expected.
+Nearly half of these deaths are among people younger than 60.
 The lingering shadow of Ebola outbreak in Sierra Leone - News from Al Jazeera.
 Sierra Leone - Hassan sits silently and stares into the distance, he has tired of brushing his hair and an upright comb is tangled into the back of his curls.